6 Ways Managers Can Build A Fun At Work Culture

 Creating a fun work environment can be as simple as hosting some friendly office challenges.
 Not only will the team members have fun, but such fun activities promote a healthy dose of competition among team members.

-Such friendly contests have often been used to increase the engagement levels among the workforce as such challenges are extremely fun and the process of winning it is extremely rewarding for employees.
+Such friendly contests have often been used to increase the engagement levels among the workforce.
+The process of winning such challenges is extremely fun and rewarding for people.

 One example of gamification is using a leaderboard to see who are the top winners in contests such as a 10k walk challenge.
 In such scenarios, fun at work is the element that helps drives a motivated and happy workforce.

 6. Celebrate Birthdays and Work Anniversaries

-Every employee wants to feel seen and appreciated in his/her workplace.
-One of the best ways to do so is to celebrate your employees’ birthdays and work anniversaries.
-This makes employees feel that the organization they work for, actually values them.
+This makes employees feel that the organization they work for immensely values them.
 Additionally, such days are great for other team members to celebrate with one another.

-You can make such events special by having a small gift, a treat, or a handwritten note in handy.
-In your budget calls for it, a small team lunch is even better.
+You can make such events memorable by having a small gift, a treat, or a handwritten note in handy.
+If your budget calls for it, a small team lunch is even better.
 All in all, make sure that the celebration is fun.

 In what ways do you ensure that your employees have fun at work?
 If you have any suggestions, please drop us an email.
 We would love to hear them in the comments below!